Arizona Allergy Season: Why It's Worse and What Helps

 The worst overlap happens in March through May, when tree pollen, grass pollen, and wind-blown dust all peak simultaneously.
 If you've noticed your allergies getting worse this time of year, it's not your imagination.

 Most allergy advice is written for people in humid climates.
-Arizona allergy season is a different situation entirely, and the dry heat creates problems that standard treatments only partially address.
+Arizona is different, and the dry heat creates problems that standard treatments only partially fix.

 Your mucous membranes dry out.
-The moist lining of your nose and sinuses is your body's first defense against airborne allergens.
-It traps pollen particles and flushes them out before they trigger a response.
-When Arizona's humidity drops to 10 to 20 percent, those membranes dry out and lose their ability to filter effectively.
-Running your AC makes it worse by drying indoor air even further.
+The moist lining of your nose and sinuses traps pollen particles and flushes them out before they trigger a response.
+When Arizona's humidity drops to 10 to 20 percent, those membranes crack and stop filtering well.
+Running your AC dries indoor air even further.

 Dehydration increases histamine production.
 This is the connection most people miss.
 When your body is dehydrated, it releases more histamine as a water-conservation mechanism.
-Research published in the journal Allergy, Asthma, and Clinical Immunology has documented the relationship between dehydration, exercise, and heightened allergic responses.
-In Arizona's dry climate, where chronic low-level dehydration is common even among people who think they're drinking enough water, your body may be producing excess histamine before pollen even enters the picture.
+Research published in Allergy, Asthma, and Clinical Immunology has documented the link between dehydration, exercise, and heightened allergic responses.
+In Arizona, where chronic low-level dehydration is common even among people who think they drink enough water, your body may be cranking out excess histamine before pollen even enters the picture.

 Pollen stays airborne longer.
-In humid climates, moisture weighs pollen down and rain washes it out of the air.
-Arizona gets very little rainfall between October and June, so pollen particles remain suspended in dry air for hours or days.
-Wind events in the East Valley can send clouds of pollen and dust across entire neighborhoods.
+In humid climates, moisture weighs pollen down and rain washes it from the air.
+Arizona gets almost no rainfall between October and June, so pollen hangs in dry air for hours or days.
+Wind events in the East Valley blow clouds of pollen and dust across whole neighborhoods.

-This is why popping a Zyrtec doesn't always cut it in Arizona.
+This is why popping a Zyrtec doesn't always cut it here.
 Antihistamines block histamine receptors, which helps with symptoms.
-But they don't address the dehydration that's driving excess histamine production in the first place, and they don't restore the depleted mucous membranes that should be filtering allergens before they trigger a response.
+But they don't fix the dehydration that's driving excess histamine production, and they don't restore the dried-out mucous membranes that should be catching allergens before they cause a reaction.
+For lasting relief, you need to address these root causes alongside your standard allergy medications.

 What the research says about IV vitamin C and allergies

-Several studies have investigated whether IV vitamin C can reduce allergy symptoms by lowering histamine levels directly.
+Several studies have looked at whether IV vitamin C can reduce allergy symptoms by lowering histamine levels directly.
 The results are worth knowing about.

-A 2018 study published in the Journal of International Medical Research (Vollbracht et al.) treated 71 patients with allergic respiratory or skin conditions using 7.5 grams of IV ascorbic acid.
-Disease-specific symptoms dropped from a mean score of 5.91 to 1.20, and rhinitis improved in 96 percent of patients.
-The study's limitation was the lack of a control group, but the magnitude of improvement was notable.
+A 2018 study in the Journal of International Medical Research (Vollbracht et al.) treated 71 patients with allergic respiratory or skin conditions using 7.5 grams of IV ascorbic acid.
+Symptom scores dropped from 5.91 to 1.20, and rhinitis improved in 96 percent of patients.
+No control group, so take it with a grain of salt, but the size of the improvement was hard to ignore.

-A separate study by Hagel et al. (2013), published in Naunyn-Schmiedeberg's Archives of Pharmacology, measured serum histamine levels in 89 patients before and after IV vitamin C administration.
-Allergic patients showed a significant decrease in serum histamine, from 1.36 to 0.69 ng/ml per m2 body surface area.
+Hagel et al. (2013) measured serum histamine in 89 patients before and after IV vitamin C. Allergic patients saw histamine drop from 1.36 to 0.69 ng/ml per m2 body surface area.
+That's roughly a 50% reduction.

-A 2025 narrative review confirmed that oral vitamin C does not appear to significantly affect allergic rhinitis.
-Only IV administration achieves the plasma concentrations needed for a meaningful effect on histamine levels.
-This distinction matters: swallowing vitamin C tablets is not the same as receiving it intravenously.
+A 2025 narrative review confirmed that oral vitamin C doesn't meaningfully affect allergic rhinitis.
+Only IV administration gets plasma concentrations high enough to move the needle on histamine.
+Put simply: swallowing vitamin C tablets is not the same thing as receiving it through an IV.

-Beyond vitamin C, other IV nutrients have research backing for immune and allergy support:
+Beyond vitamin C, other IV nutrients have research behind them:

-• Zinc inhibits histamine release from mast cells and supports T-cell function.
-A 2024 study in the journal Nutrients documented how zinc deficiency triggers mast cell differentiation and Th2-skewed immune responses that worsen allergic reactions.
+• Zinc slows histamine release from mast cells and supports T-cell function.
+A 2024 study in Nutrients showed how zinc deficiency triggers mast cell changes and Th2-skewed immune responses that worsen allergic reactions.

-• Vitamin B6 supports the DAO enzyme, which is your body's primary mechanism for breaking down histamine.
-Low B6 levels impair histamine metabolism.
+• Vitamin B6 feeds the DAO enzyme, your body's main tool for breaking down histamine.
+Low B6 means slower histamine clearance.

-• Magnesium inhibits calcium-dependent mast cell degranulation and suppresses pro-inflammatory cytokines.
+• Magnesium blocks calcium-dependent mast cell degranulation and tamps down pro-inflammatory cytokines.
 The evidence is strongest for respiratory allergies and asthma.

-None of this means IV therapy is a cure for allergies.
-It isn't.
-But the research suggests it may help reduce histamine levels and support your body's ability to manage the allergic response, particularly when dehydration and nutrient depletion are part of the problem.
+None of this means IV therapy cures allergies.
+It doesn't.
+But the research suggests it may help lower histamine levels and provide relief by giving your body a better shot at managing the allergic response, especially when dehydration and nutrient gaps are making things worse.

 How allergy support IV therapy works